When people hear the term “holistic,” they typically think about alternative medicine.

 No, they are not, and this terminology can sometimes confuse pet owners, leaving them wondering which type of “approach” is best for the dog.

-For example, organically produced corn, wheat, and other grain products can be natural and organic.
-Still, studies show they may actually be unhealthy for dogs, and some of these carbohydrate sources are poorly digested by dogs.
+For example, organic corn, wheat, and other grain products can be natural and organic.

 In the same vein, raw food for dogs alone may be natural but not necessarily organic, holistic, or healthy to a canine.